name | arguments | returns |

 (or leave it as None, if applicable)

-:return: Either an int or a string
+:return: Either an int version of the passed value, or that same value

-all_schema_classes | cls | [str] |
+all_schema_classes [str]

 Return a list of all the existing Schema classes